extra-p/extrap/docs/modeling-gpu.md

 You can customize the name of the folder, that contains the result by setting the `EXTRA_PROF_EXPERIMENT_DIRECTORY` environment variable.
 For compatibility reasons the `SCOREP_EXPERIMENT_DIRECTORY` variable can be used instead. *Please note, that the folder will be overridden, when a new measurement is performed with the same results directory.*
+You can additionally specify the callpath-depth, by setting the `EXTRA_PROF_MAX_DEPTH` environment variable.
+This might be needed if your measurements crashes, because the reports get to big.

 Modeling